yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 ### **What Is Call Stack?**

 > - The call stack is what a program uses to keep track of method calls.
-The call stack is made up of stack frames
+> - The call stack is made up of stack frames.

 ```
 function a() {